19 Aug 2011

 And how about an Alexander Technique gift certificate?

-Improving your posture and movement is about understanding how to use your body, not rippling abs.
+Improving your posture and movement is about understanding how to use your body, not excessive core exercises or rippling abs.

-A recent New York Times article questioned the value of crunches, and I agree (Are Crunches Worth the Effort?).
+A New York Times article from August 2011 questioned the value of crunches, and I agree (Are Crunches Worth the Effort?).
 I hear it all the time, “a strong core and abdominal exercises are essential for proper posture.”
-Exercise is valuable, but improved posture and movement is achieved through understanding how to use your body.
+Exercise is valuable, but improved posture and movement is achieved through understanding how to use your body, not crunches.
 Most children have a natural ability to stand at their full height without ever doing any crunches.
-Holding in your stomach also impedes breathing and makes you stiff, and excessive crunches may even damage your spine.
+Holding your stomach in also impedes breathing and makes you stiff, and excessive crunches may even damage your spine.
 Here is my take on an alternative view of posture.